gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![](resources/iot-central-certificate-verified.png)

-After you complete these steps, any device that is claimed into your Azure Sphere tenant will automatically be enrolled into your Azure IoT Central application when it first connects.
+After you complete these steps, any device that is claimed into your Azure Sphere tenant will automatically be enrolled in your Azure IoT Central application when it first connects.

 ---